 In summary, is there a negative in your life?
 I encourage you to praise God and thank Him.

 Are you cursing someone?
-May God give you the grace to begin to bless them instead.
+May God give you the grace to begin blessing them instead.

 Is there a deep, deep hurt?
 May God give you the grace to forgive and by so doing

 you will bring God into the negative and release His power to work.